The Difference Between Mineral and Chemical SunscreenApril 12, 2023

 The first step in finding a sunscreen that’s better suited for you is to understand the difference between chemical and physical formulas.
-Here, we explain the pros and cons of each, with the help of two dermatologists.
+Here, we explain the pros and cons of each, with the help of dermatologists.

-What Is Physical (or Mineral) Sunscreen?
+What Is Mineral (Physical) Sunscreen?

 “I usually recommend physical blockers, which tend to create less issues with allergies overall, for people with sensitive skin,” says Dr. Janelle Vega, a Miami-based dermatologist and co-founder of Bia Life.
 “I also think physical blockers are a better choice for people with heat-sensitive skin disorders such as melasma because you are not absorbing the sun’s rays, thereby leading to a decrease in heat production.”